Woolverine563/cex-kc/README.md

 To replicate the results of the paper, depending on whether the experiments are to be run on all of the benchmarks, or just a small subset of them, the `docker run` command needs to be specified accordingly.

-To run the experiments on all benchmarks and replicate results of the paper, the following command can be used -
+To run the experiments on all benchmarks and replicate results of the paper (Fig. 4 in Section 7), the following command can be used -
 ```
 sudo docker run cex_kc:latest all_benchmarks
 ```